LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

    ``-delete``    Removes a record or records from a database.
    ============== ==============================================================

-The same instructions for character encoding and error reporting from :ref:`searching-displaying` apply when writing to databases.
+The same instructions for character encoding and error reporting from the :ref:`searching-displaying` chapter apply when writing to databases.

 Adding Records